radeklat/mqtt-influxdb-gateway/README.md

 **Required**

 A pattern to parse the topic into fields sent to InfluxDB.
-Use '{variable}' or '{variable_type:value}' syntax in topic parts to create the match.
+Use `{variable}` or `{variable_type:value}` syntax in topic parts to create the match.
 Use a plain string to ignore a topic part.
 The pattern must be a prefix of `mqtt_topic_subscribe`.

 When both a variable and a `influxdb_*` configuration option are defined, variable takes precedence.